Minimum Wage in Colombia for 2026

-In this article, we’ll explore the updated minimum wage in Colombia for 2025, its components, implications for businesses, and how it affects different sectors.
+In this article, we explain the minimum wage in Colombia for 2026, its components, hourly and overtime values, and the practical implications for businesses.

 Key Takeaways